 My innate curiosity to understand what people think and do (rather than talk about), resulted in my arrival at the foot of a hillside, home to Cumbria’s Helm wind.
-This is what I learnt from 14 face-to-face meetings over four days across northern England and southern Scotland.
+This is what I learnt from fourteen face-to-face meetings over four days across northern England and southern Scotland.

 Edible windbreaks